KPI Tree

 Create a read-only user

 The wizard generates copy-paste SQL that creates a dedicated Redshift user with SELECT-only access on the schemas you choose.
 By default the username is KPITREE and the wizard auto-generates a 25-character password.
-Grant access to exactly the tables your metrics need and nothing more.
+Grant access to exactly the tables and views your metrics need and nothing more, so the connection can never write to your cluster.

 2